robonamari/good-night-database/README.md

 ---

-This project contains a collection of Iranian good night messages provided in a JSON file.
-This dataset can be used in various applications and services to display good night messages to users.
+This project contains a collection of Iranian good night messages presented in a JSON file.
+This collection can be utilized in various applications and services to display content to users.

 ## Features
 - Fetches Good Night URLs from an online JSON database.